openfaas/openfaas.github.io/_posts/2018-09-06-stateless-microservices.md

 OpenFaaS has a Ruby language template which can be used to create Ruby FaaS functions.
 A Ruby stateless microservice is a Ruby microservice created with [Ruby on Rails](https://rubyonrails.org), Sinatra or some other Ruby microservice framework.
 The primary difference is that you have more work to do than with a FaaS function.
 Now you have to manage your own Dockerfile, health-checks and routes.

-Sinatra is a DSL or framework for Ruby for building microservices rapidly.
+Sinatra is a DSL or framework for Ruby used to build microservices rapidly.

 Here's the hello-world example from the official website: